minhthongvnmc/Animated-Menu-WFHMC-City/README.md

 ## 📜 Disclaimer & License

-This project is an unofficial custom main menu modification for Minecraft.
+This project is an unofficial fan-made custom main menu modification for Minecraft.
 Minecraft is a registered trademark of Mojang Synergies AB / Microsoft Corporation.
 This project is not affiliated with, endorsed by, or associated with Mojang Studios or Microsoft.

 All rights to assets, build designs, and media contained in this project belong to **MinhthongVNMC Studio** and their respective owners.